LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/angular-1st-steps.rst

 .. admonition:: Try It!

+   Examine the files within the ``app`` folder.
+Modify the code to accomplish the following:

    #.
 Add a nose to the emoticon.
    #.
 Find where "Angular" is assigned to the heading, and then replace it
       with your name.
    #.
 Change the color for the *Start editing...* sentence.

-   You will need to refresh the preview page after each attempt to see if any changes occur.
+   You may need to refresh the preview page after each attempt to see if any changes occur.

 Now let's take a look at the different project files.